DukeChocula/CM3588/README.md

 I ordered this in response to the [LTT video](https://www.youtube.com/watch?v=QsM6b5yix0U).
 I have seen a few people struggling to configure these, and figured I would offer some basic guides in order to get those who need some assistance on getting their NAS up and going.

-I will be using the precompiled Debian 12 installer found [Here](https://drive.google.com/drive/folders/1pRbY9IMKlwChIOfoE6I9tT6dZd5T8p2E)
+I will be using the precompiled Debian 12 installer found [here.](https://drive.google.com/drive/folders/1FoBbP_nPkMehwBj4wHwsbRU-QGjEdeEP) ( 01_Official images > 02_SD-to-eMMC images > rk3588-eflasher-debian-bookworm-core-6.1-arm64-xxxxxxxx.img.gz)

 The [FriendlyElec Wiki](https://wiki.friendlyelec.com/wiki/index.php/CM3588) is actually pretty good, but it can feel like a wall of text/commands to run and can be overwhelming to a new user.